Basic Paper Casting Instructions

 Any scissors that have a good point and are sharp would be fine to use for trimming paper castings.
 We used Joyce Chen's kitchen shears for the projects pictured in our book The Art of Paper Casting.

-For a treasury of paper casting project ideas...
+For a treasury of clay casting project ideas...

 Learn to use Rycraft cookie stamps to make charming papercast creations with the special techniques, complete project instructions, and full-color photos included in this book.
-Make beautiful picture frames, jewelry, bookmarks, barrettes, gift bags, napkin rings, decorative boxes, and much more.
+Make beautiful picture frames, tie pins, wreaths, greeting cards, gift tags, napkin rings, serving platters, decorative boxes, and much more.
 The handmade gifts and keepsakes you create will bring as much enjoyment as the cookies you and your family have come to love.

 Rycraft is a trademark of Rycraft, Inc.